openvinotoolkit/openvino/src/bindings/c/docs/how_to_debug_c_api_issues.md

 There are two main types of possible issues:
 * parameter checking issue: return value is -14, check the input parameters
-* C++ call exception issue: C interface just returns the status value, without a detailed message.
-If you want details, print it in exception macro.
+* C++ call exception issue: if C++ called by C interface throw exception, C interface will catch the exception but no throw to C user, just returns the status value, without a detailed message.
+If you want details, can print it in exception macro.

-> **NOTE**: The exception from C interface is not the same as C++ exception, do not use the C status value in C++ debugging.

  ## See also
  * [OpenVINO™ README](../../../../README.md)